 TREW Polar Shift 2014 Review by The Good Ride

-The TREW Polar Shift is a light an easily pack-able layer that has a bit of primaloft going on throughout this layer piece.
+The TREW Polar Shift is a light an easily pack-able layer that has a bit of PrimaLoft going on throughout this layering piece.
 It works well with shells and adds a good bit of warmth.
 It’s also reversible so you can act like you have 2 jackets.

 Size Tried: Large

 Upper Body-:44” Chest, Torso Length 23” (collar bone to pant button), Shoulder Width Approx 22”, Arm Length 19.5” (pit to wrist)